parallax background

 This ethnographic project explores the living situation of non-deportable refugees at the EU external border Malta.
 The majority of rejected asylum seekers in Malta cannot be deported.
 Many are in a legal grey area, as they are usually denied a formal residence status.
 In this situation they have limited access to employment, basic services and medical care for several years.
 The study provides insight into the negotiations of belonging, mobility and control between non-deportable refugees, their supporters and state actors.
 The interactions, everyday practices and restrictive migration measures lead to a contested transnational space in which adaptation, resistance and agency are revealed.

-This project was completed as a Phd thesis at the University of Vienna at the Department of European Ethnology and was funded by ÖAW-DOC Fellowship.
-In 2019, it was awarded the Theodor-Körner-Prize in the field of humanities and culture.
+This project was completed as a Phd thesis at the University of Vienna at the Department of European Ethnology and was funded by ÖAW-DOC Fellowship from 2016 to 2019.
+It was awarded the Theodor-Körner-Prize 2019 in the field of humanities and culture.

 REPRESENTING ISLANDS